 HARE: There are about seven projects I think at the time that we started out with, so they needed students to research the issues from abandoned buildings to airport expansion to urban farming, stuff like that.
 And I've been involved since the beginning on the abandoned buildings, specifically.

-HARE: Mayor, if you undo the ones on all the right side.
+HARE: Mayor, if you do the ones on all the right side.
 And I'll do the ones on the left side.

 CORLEY: They grade each building: one in good shape is in A; the vacant ones in bad shape, an F. The mayor smiles as she looks at one home with a neatly trimmed lawn.